The most award winning

 TRUSTED FOR FOUR DECADES.

-Despite the prevalence of ratings and report cards, physician recommendations about health plans, hospitals, or other providers continue to be patients’ most valued resource, according to a recent survey.
+In this age of ratings and report cards, physician recommendations about health plans, hospitals, or other providers continue to be patients’ most valued resource, according to a recent survey of health care consumerism.

 Recommendations from family or friends formed the second most influential source of health care information, according to the survey, which was sponsored by the foundation and the federal Agency for Health Care Policy and Research (AHCPR) in Rockville, MD.
 It was conducted by Princeton (NJ) Survey Research Associates.